Micy Abbey: Early period

-According to the Life of Saint Maximin written in the 9th century, Euspicius, archpriest of Verdun, went to meet Clovis I who had come to the city to punish it for having revolted.
-Euspicius having obtained the royal pardon, the king attached himself to him as well as his nephew Mesmin.
-In 508, Euspicius was looking for a place of retreat and found an unoccupied royal villa called Micy near Orleans, at the confluence of the Loire and Loiret rivers.
+The 9th century Life of Saint Maximin records that Euspicius, the archpriest of Verdun, went to meet Clovis I, who had come to punish the city for its revolt.
+After Euspicius obtained the royal pardon, the king attached himself to both him and his nephew Mesmin.
+While seeking a retreat in 508, Euspicius discovered an unoccupied royal villa named Micy near Orleans, situated at the confluence of the Loire and Loiret rivers.
 He received the domain of Micy from Clovis in order to establish a monastery there.
 The king added other domains and a piece of land inside the walls of Orléans, called Alleu de Saint-Mesmin, to serve as a refuge in case of troubles.
 The donation diplomas attributed to Clovis are forgeries.

 The monastery was built by the monks inside an enclosure, including cells of cenobites and two large buildings.
 The church was dedicated to Saint Stephen.
 Nothing remains of these buildings.

 Euspicius died on June 10, 510 and was buried in Orléans next to Saint Aignan in the church of Saint-Pierre-aux-Bœufs, which became the basilica of Saint Aignan.
 Mesmin then took over the direction of the monastery.
 Mesmin the Elder died on December 15, 520 and was buried in the current cave of the dragon of Béraire (located at La Chapelle-Saint-Mesmin), a natural cavity, on the opposite bank, where he liked to come to collect himself.

 Mesmin the Younger was the fifth abbot.
 He died around 593.
 Dagobert I and Thierry III each made donations to the abbey.
 During the reign of the latter, around 675, the bodies of Mesmin the Elder, Theodemir and Mesmin the Younger were transported to an oratory inside Orléans.